kellerflint/Course-Resources/content/Table JOINs - Table Aliasing.md

 # Practice Questions

 6. **Rewrite Display Products Ordered in December 2023 Using Aliasing:** Copy your answer from #5.
-Rewrite it to show all products ordered in December 2023, including the product name, the order date and the order ID.
-Sort the results by product name (A to Z).
-Use table aliases wherever possible to make your code concise.
+Rewrite it to show the same information but using table aliases wherever possible to make your code more concise.

 Back: [[Table JOINs - Filter and Sort with JOINs]] | Next: [[Table JOINs - Practice Assignment]]